-How Terrible Timing Obscured Skid Row’s Promise
+35 Years Ago: Terrible Timing Obscures Skid Row’s Promise

 When Skid Row's eponymous debut arrived on Jan.
 24, 1989, they seemed like the latest in a long line of hair-metal bands out for fortune and fame.
 Instead, as history has proved, they were the last major success story to emerge from a dying genre.

 And because Sabo had been outgunned by Richie Sambora for Bon Jovi’s lead-guitar position at the 11th hour, Jon Bon Jovi did not hesitate to make good on his old vow when Sabo co-founded Skid Row a few years later with bassist Rachel Bolan, fellow lead guitarist Scotti Hill and drummer Rob Affuso.

-In other words, Skid Row were clearly intent on limiting the “pop” in their “pop-metal,” a move that also set them apart from bands like Warrant and Britney Fox, ensuring that their songs wouldn’t sound so dated in the long run.
-But in the short run, the band’s dedicated pursuit of heavier sounds on the sophomore album Slave to the Grind didn't sit well with its label, management or Jon Bon Jovi.
+In other words, Skid Row was clearly intent on limiting the “pop” in their “pop-metal,” a move that also set them apart from bands like Warrant and Britney Fox, ensuring that their songs wouldn’t sound so dated in the long run.
+But in the meantime, the band’s dedicated pursuit of heavier sounds on the sophomore album Slave to the Grind didn't sit well with its label, management or Jon Bon Jovi.